Bendon Group: New Zealand manufacturing (1947–2000)

+In 1987, Bendon was bought by Ceramco Corporation.

 Elle Macpherson was enlisted to the face of the brand in 1990.
 She continued her involvement with the brand until 2013.
 Macpherson partnered with Bendon to launch the Elle Macpherson Intimates brand.

 During the 1990s, local manufacturers like Bendon faced increased competition from The Warehouse, DEKA and Farmers, which sold underwear imported from Asia at much cheaper prices.

 Bendon turned around its declining profits in the late 1990s by expanding to Australia.
 Profits rose from $1.14 million in 1998 to $4.07 million in 1999.

 Shift to offshore production (2000–2002)

 In April 2000, Bendon planned to continue manufacturing and distribution in New Zealand.
 In June, it announced it would end all operations within six months, with the loss of 400 jobs at Te Rapa and East Tāmaki.
 All production was moved offshore to new or existing factories in Indonesia, Philippines, Thailand and China.
-The move ended to mass production of underwear in New Zealand, and had knock-on effects for smaller supplies and businesses that relied on Bendon's business.
+The move ended mass production of underwear in New Zealand, "is seen as yet another nail in the coffin of apparel manufacturing" in New Zealand, and affected smaller supplies and businesses that relied on Bendon's business.

 Bendon also moved its head office to Sydney in June 2000.

 Eric Watson era (2002–2017)

 Eric Watson's Pacific Retail Group brought the company for NZ$58.7 million in 2002.
-Watson continued to have involved in the company until late 2018.
+Watson continued to be involved in the company until late 2018.

 Bendon opened the flagship retail store in Newmarket, Auckland in 2003.

 Fashion designer Stella McCartney partnered with Bendon in 2007 to launch her own lingerie range in early 2008.

 Watson merged Bendon with the Australian lingerie company Pleasure State in 2011.

 Heidi Klum was enlisted to a face of the brand from 2014.
 Bendon developed an underwear brand, Heidi Klum Intimates, with Klum.
 This brand replaced Elle Macpherson Intimates as the company's main brand.

 In 2016, Stella McCartney announced plans to launch a swimwear range with Bendon the following year.

-By 2017, the company was distributing its products through 4000 shops in 34 countries and was operating 60 company-owned shops and outlet stores in New Zealand, Australia and Ireland.
+By 2017, the company was distributing its products through 4,000 shops in 34 countries and was operating 60 company-owned shops and outlet stores in New Zealand, Australia and Ireland.
 It had a head office in Auckland and international offices in Sydney, New York, London and Hong Kong.